Longboard vs Skateboard is not a moot point to me.

 You can read the detail of the longboard history here.

 In short people in America were loved to (we still love) surf, I mean surfing was very famous throughout America but the surfers had nothing to do when the waves were flat.

 Then they came up with the idea of skateboarding.

 Skateboarding was also becoming popular during that time.
 I am talking about the late 1950s.

-So when the waves were flat and the surfers were getting bored, they had the idea of skateboarding and later some of the skateboarders wanted their deck to be longer and this is how the longboard saw its light on earth.
+So when the waves were flat and the surfers were getting bored, they had the idea of skateboarding, and later some of the skateboarders wanted their deck to be longer and this is how the longboard saw its light on the earth.

 So you can say from the history the skateboard came into existence first and longboarding is derived from skateboarding.

-Day by day longboarding has been gaining its own popularity particularly from 2010 it has been widely accepted for various type of riding by the Americans and the other parts of the world.
+Day by day longboarding has been gaining its own popularity particularly since 2010 it has been widely accepted for various types of riding by the Americans and the other parts of the world.

 So what made the longboard different from a skateboard?
 Mostly the shape, size, trucks, wheels, weight, application, riding styles, etc make the difference between these two.

 Let’s see how.